llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 ### Benchmark

-The benchmark model for this project is planned as a simple linear regression based on the data, with the same pre-processing, and run first with the initial data minus a validation set and once scoring appropriately, submitted for scoring according to the previously mentioned method.
+The benchmark model for this project is a simple linear regression based on the data, with the same pre-processing, and run first with the initial data minus a validation set and once scoring appropriately, submitted for scoring according to the previously mentioned method.
 This will provide a definitive measurement of the improvement we see in the final model.
+We'll also run the benchmark against the various datasets created during preproccessing, to demonstrate the effects it has, and that this didn't create a benchmark better that the final model.
+In other words we will demonstrate that the score improvement is of the final model is not due to pre-processing.

 ## III.
 Methodology